 You may take vardenafil with or without food.

-vardenafil usually begins to work within 60 minutes after taking it.
-It continues to work for up to 4 hours.
-Stimulation is required for an erection.
-If you have any questions about the use and benefits of vardenafil ask your doctor.
+Vardenafil usually begins to work within 60 minutes after taking it and stimulation of the penis is required.
+If you have any questions about the use of vardenafil, talk to your doctor.

 If you are using the disintegrating tablet, make sure your hands are dry before you handle the tablet.
-Do not open the blister pack that contains the tablet until you are ready to take it.
-Remove the tablet from the blister pack by peeling back the foil, then taking the tablet out.
+Do not open the blister pack until you are ready to take the tablet.
+Peel back the foil and take the tablet out.
 Do not push the tablet through the foil.
-Place the tablet on your tongue.
-It should melt quickly.
-The tablet should be taken without liquids.
+Place the tablet on your tongue and allow it to melt.
+Take the tablet without liquid.
 Do not break, crush, or chew it.

 Use only the brand of vardenafil that your doctor prescribed.
 Different brands may not work the same way.

 The dose of vardenafil will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of vardenafil.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - Adults—10 milligrams (mg) as a single dose, no more than once per day, approximately 1 hour before sexual activity.

 - For oral dosage form (tablets):

 - Adults 65 years and older—5 milligrams (mg) as a single dose, no more than once per day, approximately 1 hour before sexual activity.
 Your doctor may adjust your dose if needed.
 However, the dose is usually not more than 20 mg once per day.